Planning your School Sports Day

 We might not be having the sunniest summer term, but it’s June everybody, and that means it’s time to get planning for Sports Day!

-With just a few weeks to go until the end of the school year, we strongly recommend getting a date in the diary for your school sports day.
+With just a few weeks to go until the end of the school year, we strongly recommend getting a date in the diary for your school Sports Day.

 For many schools, this may be the first Sports Day for 2 years, and therefore the first ever Sports Day for many Key Stage 1 children.